 Heggstad Petition Procedure – The Process

 A petition under Probate Code §850 is commenced with filing a verified petition stating the facts of the claim and the names and addresses of each person entitled to notice of the petition.
 After filing the petition, the clerk will set the matter for hearing.

 A Heggstad Petition filed under Probate Code 850 requires 30 days’ notice to all interested parties.
 This 30-day notice requirement is longer than the normal 15-day requirement of most other probate court petitions.
 Typically a Heggstad Petition can be prepared, filed and heard by a judge and finished within approximately 60 days.
 This is substantially shorter than the 7-10 months that a typical full probate takes.

-When the Heggstad Petition is filed, it must be supplemented with documentation which support the Petition.
+When the Heggstad Petition is filed, it must be supplemented with documentation which supports the Petition.
 This documentation must show the unquestionable intent of the Settlor to transfer the property into the trust as an asset.
 This is typically satisfied by attaching the signed schedule of assets that specifically identifies the property inadvertently not transferred into the trust.